agrunfeld/solr-pubmed/README.md

 Building
 ---------
+To build the project, run the following:

     cd solr-pubmed
     mvn install

+The build artifacts will be installed to your local maven repository (typically `~/.m2` on Unix systems or `C:\Documents and Settings\{your-username}\.m2` on Windows).

 Running Tests
 -------------
-To execute all unit tests, use:
+To run all unit tests, run the following command in the project root directory:

     mvn test